SebSept/fop_example_module/README.md

 You are ready to go !

-# Coding standards and php tools
+# Coding standards

 Codes and documents on Friends of Presta targets [_PrestaShop_ ](https://github.com/prestashop/prestashop), so it uses the same coding and writing rules.

 For details, you can read [the DevDocs coding standards](https://devdocs.prestashop.com/1.7/development/coding-standards/)

+These standards are included in this package.

-## Preinstalled tools for local development
+# Preinstalled tools for local development

 These tools are triggered automatically before each commit (except header-stamp).
 They can also be launched on demand : `composer run check`.